|Table of contents|

-Ans.
-All animals have different senses.
+Ans: All animals have different senses.
 The ant had antennae to sense smell.
 With the help of the smell, it came to know that the other ants were not from its group.
 Each ant group has its own unique smell that helps them tell who is a part of their team.

 Q2: How did the guard ant recognise this ant?

 Ans: By using it's smelling sense, the guard ant could recognise this ant.

 Drop some sugar, jaggery or anything sweet on the ground.
 Wait until the ants come there.

 Q1: How long did it take for the ants to come?